Lewati ke konten utama

 m = g(r.sub, p.role, r.org) && g2(r.act, p.activity, r.org) && g3(r.obj, p.view, r.org) && r.org == p.org

-• g(r.sub, p.role, r.org) checks if the subject has the role in the organization (Empower)
+• g(r.sub, p.role, r.org) verifies the subject holds the role within the organization (Empower)

-• g2(r.act, p.activity, r.org) checks if the action corresponds to the activity in the organization (Use)
+• g2(r.act, p.activity, r.org) verifies the action maps to the activity within the organization (Use)

-• g3(r.obj, p.view, r.org) checks if the object belongs to the view in the organization (Consider)
+• g3(r.obj, p.view, r.org) verifies the object belongs to the view within the organization (Consider)

 Policy Examples

-Permission rules define which roles can perform which activities on which views within an organization:
+Permission rules specify which roles can perform which activities on which views in each organization:

 # Permission: role, activity, view, organization